ieee-uvce-cs/ncode/editorials/July-2020/Boredom-and-aliens.md

 # Solution

 * This can be solved similar to LCS but here weights of the characters are given.
-* There it's like the weight of each character is $1$ but here the weights of every character is given.
+* In LCS all characters have equal weight i.e; $1$ but here the weights of every character is given as a input.
 * So whenever the character matches insted of increasing that position by 1 we increase with the weight of the matched character.

 # Implementation